 In Monte Carlo solutions, individual simulated photons (or other corpuscular radiation) are "followed" in a computer from one interaction to the next.
 The radioisotope is assumed to be uniformly distributed throughout a given volume of tissue (more sophisticated modeling can now vary the distribution).
 Since radioactive transformation is a random process occurring at a mean rate that is characteristic of the given radioisotope, we can start the process by randomly initiating a radioactive transformation.
 For any of these transformations, we know the energy of the emitted radiation, its starting point, and its initial direction.
 We also know the probability of each possible type of interaction within the organ and the energy transferred during each interaction.
-A situation is simulated by starting with a very large number of such nuclear transformations, following the history of each particle as it traverses the target tissue, and summing the total amount of energy that the particles dissipate within the target tissue.
+A situation is simulated by starting with a very large number of such nuclear transformations, following the history of each particle as it traverses the target tissue.
 For a concentration of 1 Bq/cm3 of tissue, for example, there would be one such start per cm3/s.
 Since the sum of the initial energies of these particles is known, the fraction of the emitted energy absorbed by the target tissue, which is called the absorbed fraction, φ , can be calculated: